DAM Knowledge

 Is Now the Time for a Full Time DAM Admin?

-The landscape of digital asset management has changed.
+The landscape of digital asset management software has changed.
 It’s not enough for enterprise organizations with various departments using a DAM to try and organize themselves and the system.

 The digital asset manager acts as the system’s administrator, overseeing, implementing, training and retraining everyone using the DAM.
 The right person in this role can help an organization get the most from their DAM across all departments, by implementing effective governance, improving productivity and speeding up workflow